CDR plasma model

 Setting the diffusion coefficient is done exactly in the same was as the mobility.

-If a species is diffusive, one must include the field diffusion
+If a species is diffusive, one must include the field diffusion as well as lookup.

 For example, the JSON input for specifying a tabulated diffusion coefficient is done by